2nd March 2021

 Pop on and off your invisible aligners

-Our patients love the freedom of removing their Invisalign clear braces – which helps when eating, teeth-cleaning and cleaning the aligners themselves.
+Our patients in Clapham love the freedom of removing their Invisalign clear braces – which helps when eating, teeth-cleaning and cleaning the aligners themselves.
 As most patients need to wear their Invisalign braces 20-22 hours per day, it also means you can have at least a couple without wearing them at all.
 It does take practice to get used to putting them in and taking them out, but your dentist will help demonstrate this to you so you know what to expect.

 Getting used to talking